 Ease up on the accelerator pedal

-Most drivers are quite heavy footed when it comes to starting from a standing position and accelerating.
+Most drivers are quite heavy-footed when it comes to starting from a standing position and accelerating.
 The faster you accelerate, the more petrol your car engine uses.
 Depress the pedal lightly and drive more sedately.
 Not only will you save money on fuel; you will also reduce the wear and tear on your brakes.

 You should also learn how to “feather” the accelerator pedal.
 Just take your foot off and then apply it again very slowly and gently.
 You’ll find a point when the car almost coasts.
 Hold it there.
-This is excellent economy.
+This is an excellent economy.

 Drive through the gears

 Don’t wait until the engine is screaming before you change up a gear.
 The higher the revs, the more juice you will be using.
 Your engine works more gently as you change gear upwards.
 Let the gears do the work and save on fuel.
 Also, when it comes to slowing down, change gears downwards.
 Not only will this help you to be more in control of your vehicle, but you’ll also extend the life of your brakes.